ja-cha/learn-you-a-haskell/README.md

   ---

   ## concrete data type

+    * a concrete type is a type that doesn't take any type parameters
     * is a data type that represents values with a fixed, specific structure and behavior.
     * instances of concrete data types are actual values with defined characteristics.
       - **predefined** data types: `Int`, `Bool`,